Osprey Tempest 20 Review

 Cons:

-- Size: It runs a little small on width for me.
+• Size: It runs a little narrow for me.

-- Waterproof: If not using a more water-resistant fabric, Osprey should offer a small pack cover.
-You can always use a small trash bag.
+• Waterproof: Osprey should offer a small pack cover if not using a more water-resistant fabric.
+You can always use a small trash bag as a liner.

 FAQ – Osprey Tempest 20